 - What are specific instances in which you or your team members demonstrated that empathy?
 How did this make you feel afterward?

-When an entire team is aligned around customer needs instead of internal concerns, we create a powerful team dynamic that focuses us in the right direction, increases our connection to each other and improves decision making—all resulting in greater success.
+When an entire team aligns around customer focus instead of internal concerns, we create a powerful team dynamic.
+That dynamic guides us in the right direction. increases our connection to each other and improves decision making—all resulting in greater success.

 Strong alignment with customers helps teams achieve long-term outperformance.
 Find out how your team ranks on alignment and the other four attributes of resilience when you sign up for a free demo of RallyBright’s Resilient Teams™ assessment.

 Chris Heuer is an Ecosystem Architect who brings both a humanist and a systems view to organizational design and development.
 As an Anchor Mentor in Google’s Launchpad Accelerator, he coaches leaders from global startups, bringing a holistic perspective to their business strategy, purpose to their employees and a mindful approach to stakeholder relationship management.